Heathfield Vets

 Hello, I’m Donné.

-After being a veterinary receptionist for some time in a busy small animal practice in Essex, I joined the Heathfield Vets team as Practice Manager in 2016 after completing my university studies.
+After many years as a veterinary receptionist in a busy, small animal veterinary practice in Essex, I joined the Heathfield Vets team as Practice Manager in 2016 after completing my Masters degree.

-I absolutely adore animals, and when I get a spare minute (not every often, mind you!), you’ll find me in reception, saying hello to the pets that are coming in for consults – I love hearing about how our clients came to own their pets and hearing about their little quirks at home.
+My husband and I are counting down the days until we can get pets of our own, but in the mean time, when I get a spare minute (not every often, mind you!), you’ll find me in reception, saying hello to the pets that are coming in for consults – I love finding out how our clients came to own their pets and hearing about their little quirks at home.

 Donné Stam – Practice Manager, Heathfield Vets